-In carrying out the 1996 Agreement, the Reserve Bank has taken steps to make the conduct of monetary policy more transparent.
-Changes in monetary policy and related reasons are now clearly announced and explained.
-In addition, the Bank's public commentary on the economic outlook and issues bearing on monetary policy settings, through public addresses, its quarterly statements on monetary policy and monthly statistical bulletins, have been crucial in promoting increased understanding of the conduct of monetary policy.
+The Reserve Bank takes a number of steps to ensure that the conduct of monetary policy is transparent.
+Changes in monetary policy and related reasons are clearly announced and explained.
+The Bank's public commentary on the economic outlook and issues bearing on monetary policy settings, through public addresses, its quarterly statements on monetary policy and monthly statistical bulletins, promote increased understanding of the conduct of monetary policy.
 The Bank will continue to promote public understanding in this way.

-The Governor has also indicated that he plans to continue to be available to report on the conduct of monetary policy twice a year to the House of Representatives Standing Committee on Economics, Finance and Public Administration.
+The Governor has also indicated that he plans to continue the practice of being available to report on the conduct of monetary policy twice a year to the House of Representatives Standing Committee on Economics, Finance and Public Administration.

-The Treasurer expresses support for these arrangements, which ensure the continued transparency and accountability of the Reserve Bank's conduct of monetary policy - and therefore the credibility of policy itself.
+The Treasurer expresses continuing support for these arrangements, which ensure the continued transparency and accountability of the Reserve Bank's conduct of monetary policy - and therefore the credibility of policy itself.

-The Government and Bank continue to recognise that outcomes, and not the arrangements underpinning them, will ultimately measure the quality of the conduct of monetary policy.
+The Government and Bank continue to recognise that outcomes, and not the arrangements underpinning them, will ultimately measure the quality of the conduct of monetary policy. π